Financial position of the United States: Derivatives

 Figures of total debt typically do not include other financial obligations such as derivatives.
 Partly this is due to the complexities of quantifying derivatives – the United States Comptroller of the Currency reports derivative contracts in terms of notional value, net current credit exposure, and fair value, among others.

 The number commonly used by the media is notional value, which is a base value used to determine the size of the cash flows exchanged in the contract.
 Fair value (or market value) is the value of the contract either on the open market or as it is appraised by accountants.
 Fair value can be positive or negative depending on the side of the contract the party is on.
 Credit exposure is defined as the net loss which holders of derivatives would suffer if their counterparties in those derivatives contracts defaulted.

 The notional value of derivative contracts held by US financial institutions is $216.5 trillion, or more than 15 times US GDP.

 The fair value of US-held derivatives contracts in the first quarter of 2010 was $4,002 billion (28.1% of GDP) for positions with positive values (known as "derivatives receivables"), and $3,886 for positions with negative values (27.3% of GDP).
 Interest rate derivatives form by far the largest part of US derivative contracts by all measures, accounting for $3,147 billion or 79% of derivatives receivables.

 The measure preferred by the Office of the Comptroller is net current credit exposure (NCCE), which measures the risk to banks and the financial system in derivatives contracts.
-The net current credit exposure (NCCE) of American financial institutions to derivatives in the first quarter of 2010 to $359 billion or 2.5% of GDP, down from $800 billion at the end of 2008 in the wake of the global financial crisis, when it stood at 5.5% of GDP.
+The net current credit exposure (NCCE) of American financial institutions to derivatives in the first quarter of 2010 decreased to $359 billion or 2.5% of GDP, down from $800 billion at the end of 2008 due to the 2008 financial crisis, when it stood at 5.5% of GDP.
 The difference between the market value of US derivatives and the credit exposure to the financial system is due to netting – financial institutions tend to have many positions with their counterparties that have positive and negative values, resulting in a much smaller exposure than the sum of the market values of their derivative positions.
 Netting reduces the credit exposure of the US financial system to derivatives by more than 90%, as compared to 50.6% at the beginning of 1998.

 Derivatives contracts are overwhelmingly held by large financial institutions.
 The five largest US banks hold 97% of derivatives by notional value; the top 25 hold nearly 100%.
 Banks currently hold collateral against their derivative exposures amounting to 67% of their net current credit exposure.